 The organisation shall ensure that it has sufficient space and storage to support the implementation of the Chain of Custody Standard.
-The organisation should also ensure it has sufficiently robust inventory management systems to allow physical outputs to be linked back to physical inputs (e.g. for a spinner to link lots of bales to finished yarn).
+The organisation should also ensure it has sufficiently robust inventory management systems to allow physical outputs to be linked back to physical inputs (e.g. the ability for a trader to link Better Cotton lots or individual bales with outbound orders, particularly for lots that have been aggregated/disaggregated).
 These inventory management systems may be fully digital, a combination of online and offline systems, or a paper-based system.